1. Jerry Lewis & Dean Martin: From Boom to Bust

 So why split up the act?
 Well, for a lot of reasons, it turns out.
 Rumor has it that laid-back Dean (always happier hitting the golf course than heading to the office) had tired of Jerry’s ceaseless, workaholic routine.
 Chilly relations between Martin’s second wife, Jeanne, and the Lewises (close friends of his first wife) didn’t help matters much.
 And ego almost certainly played a part, as Lewis’ increasing popularity and recognition as the real talent in the duo left an irritated and resentful Martin more and more in his partner’s shadow.

 By all accounts, Lewis was shattered by the breakup, while the more emotionally reserved Martin moved on.
 In the decades following the split, Martin’s star rose as part of the fabled “Rat Pack,” and Lewis continued to churn out popular films.
-Animosity between the two continued and they didn’t speak for 20 years, before briefly reuniting in 1976, when Martin made a surprise appearance (reportedly at the behest of Frank Sinatra) on Lewis’ long-running Labor Day telethon and then again for just a few moments during a Martin performance in Las Vegas in 1989—where Lewis lamented that they’d ever parted.
+The animosity between the two continued and they didn’t speak for 20 years, before briefly reuniting in 1976, when Martin made a surprise appearance (reportedly at the behest of Frank Sinatra) on Lewis’ long-running Labor Day telethon and then again for just a few moments during a Martin performance in Las Vegas in 1989—where Lewis lamented that they’d ever parted.

 2. Olivia de Havilland & Joan Fontaine: Bad Blood is Thicker Than Water